Thinking about the beginning of the Qur’an.

 So in this Ramazan on the date of his martyrdom, send blessings on the father of Sufism; the holder of occult mysteries and the savior of the downtrodden and persecuted.

-Call Moula Ali to open your heart to mysteries of Quran and the universe and remember him by reciting the following lines by Rumi.
+Call Moula Ali to open your heart to the mysteries of Quran and the universe and remember him by reciting the following lines by Rumi.

 Come into the shade (protection) of the Sage whom no conveyor can carry off the Way.